 private/Lab06_demo might be a special sub-branch in Lab06.
 The branch for developers to test their own code changes in is

 private/Lab0X_dev([dev name]).
 Note that, even though it is mandatory, Lab03 never included the “private/” part in any of their branches.

 Private building, checked & checking

 Checked builds are build that have certain debug info pre-installed and still contain debug assertions.
-Checked builds are not suited for normal consumer usage since they run slower than their ‘free’ counterparts and handle errors in a different way.
+Checked builds are not suited for normal consumer usage since they run slower than their “free” counterparts and handle errors differently.
 Checked builds can be easily made out from their image name which will include CHK instead of FRE.